-The humble runner bean may not as popular as their familiar cousin, string beans but they’re usually one of the easiest vegetables to grow and it isn’t unlikely that you end up with a glut of them at the end of the summer!
+The humble runner bean may not be as popular as its familiar cousin, string beans, but they’re usually one of the easiest vegetables to grow and it isn’t unlikely that you end up with a glut of them at the end of the summer!
 High in fibre and a good source of plant protein as well as great nutrients, they really shouldn’t be ignored and here’s a delicious way to eat them.
 A great mix of peppers and a rich tomato sauce; you’ll find this a winner that satisfies most dietary regimes.
-It’s a great one to make ahead as it gets better the longer you leave it.
+It’s a great one to make ahead, as it gets better the longer you leave it.
 Serve as a vegetable side on its own or as a meal with rice.

 By the way, it’s equally good with string beans and also from frozen…it’s a great one to have in your family repertoire!
 Any leftovers will freeze well too.